Getting Started in Law Enforcement Training

 You must demonstrate college-level reading, writing, and mathematics skills before entering this training program.
 Your skills in these areas may affect the sequence of courses in which you can enroll and may also extend the time required to complete the Law Enforcement Training Academy.

 This program has certain physical and academic standards (pdf) which you will be required to meet before you are admitted to the program.
-Students accepted into the college's vocational programs must be physically, mentally and emotionally self-supportive with reasonable accommodations.
-If there is a concern about meeting the physical and academic standard, students need to contact the Special Populations Coordinator who will determine the student's ability to participate in this program.
+Students accepted into the college’s vocational programs must be physically, mentally and emotionally self-supportive with reasonable accommodations.
+If there is a concern about meeting the physical and academic standard, students need to contact the Disability Services Coordinator who will determine the student’s ability to participate in this program.

 For more information you can contact our Admissions staff at: